LouisTsiattalou/TradeDataVis/README.md

   - [ ] A UK Map, where Commodities and Date Ranges show a "heat-map" showing the value of those selected commodities and which ports they are entering/exiting the UK from.
 Note this is only possible for Non-EU data, as EU data does not contain Port information.
   - [ ] Ability to export the data driving the visualisations to .csv for download (https://shiny.rstudio.com/gallery/file-download.html).
 - [ ] Backend Functionality:
   - [ ] Create an automated monthly-updating script which downloads and inserts new monthly trade data into the PostgreSQL database that the visualisations run from.
+Set to run regularly on linux server
 	- [ ] Include VACUUM PostgreSQL statement to improve performance
   - [ ] Possibly, in future, modify this to run at shorter time scales when that information is made available by HMRC.
 - [ ] QA Spec